 Lack of Uptime

-Uptime is another crucial factor that could be damaging your search engine rankings.
+Uptime is another crucial factor that could be affecting your SEO rankings.
 If your web host doesn’t have a verifiable uptime claim, your site could go down suddenly and without warning.
 Worse, it could stay down for an indefinite amount of time.
 An uptime guarantee is just one of many hallmarks of a reliable, dependable hosting company.

 So, how does uptime affect your rankings?